Semperdecus/BNSClans/README.md

 # BNSClans

-**Note from the Author:** BNSClans is currently in a beta stage and can be viewed here: http://bnsclans.azurewebsites.net
+**Note from the Author:** BNSClans is deprecated.
+To look up clans in Blade & Soul you can use this alternative: https://bnstools.info/

 ## What is BNSClans
 BNSClans (name not final) is a website for players in the MMORPG "Blade & Soul".
 It's designed to make it easier for players to organize their clans, a feature which is slightly lacking in-game.